 HIGH-WATTAGE (OVER 800 WATTS) ELECTRICAL APPLIANCES – air conditioners, skillets, heaters, dehumidifiers, etc.

-FIRE HAZARDS - Candles and incense, including decorative candles and oil burning lamps, blow torches including mini blow torches and torch lighters, hot pots, toasters, popcorn poppers, BBQ's, coffee makers, sunlamps, medusa lamps, halogen lamps, George Forman grills, extension cords, water pipes, bongs, hookahs, etc.
+FIRE HAZARDS – Candles and incense, including decorative candles and oil burning lamps, blow torches including mini blow torches and torch lighters, hot pots, toasters, popcorn poppers, BBQ’s, coffee makers (other than Keurig-type), sunlamps, medusa lamps, halogen lamps, George Forman grills, extension cords, water pipes, bongs, hookahs, etc.

 DANGEROUS DECORATIONS – live Christmas trees, non UL rated holiday lights

 CEILING HANGINGS of any kind – please note wall hangings may only cover 25% of available wall space, and must not leave holes or damage

 CINDER BLOCKS for raising furniture or for any other purpose

 DANGEROUS GAMES – Paintball guns, metal-tipped darts (including dart boards)

 WEIGHTLIFTING EQUIPMENT due to damage and noise that may occur